ubern-mia/pyradise/docs/acknowledgment.rst

 ----------------
 Parts of PyRaDiSe base on open source code, which we acknowledge hereby:

- - Some functionality for data handling is taken from `pymia <https://pymia.readthedocs.io/en/latest/>`_
+ - Some functionality for generating HDF5 dataset files is taken from `pymia <https://pymia.readthedocs.io/en/latest/>`_
  - Some conversion functionality is used from `RT-utils <https://github.com/qurit/rt-utils>`_